LaurentVeyssier/Image-Captioning-Project-with-full-Encoder-Decoder-model/README.md

 - download the [COCO dataset](https://cocodataset.org/#download), unzip and place the images into a folder `cocoapi/images` and the annotations into `cocoapi/annotations
 - run the notebooks

-the folder structure inside the repo hosting the notebooks should look like this:
+The folder structure inside the repo hosting the notebooks should look like this:

 ![](asset/folder.PNG)